Travis King: What we know so far about North Korea's detention of a US soldier

 What happened at the border?

-Private 2nd Class Travis King, 23, crossed from South Korea into the North after joining a Demilitarised Zone (DMZ) border tour.
+Private 2nd Class (PV2) Travis King, 23, crossed from South Korea into the North after joining a Demilitarised Zone (DMZ) border tour.

 At the time he was being escorted back to the US, reportedly to face disciplinary action, but he seems to have given his escort the slip at customs at Incheon Airport instead of boarding a flight.